irlAlan/Kamil/README.md

 (TextBox)

+### Testing the code

+I have made use of try, except statements --integration testing. white-box testing with the bounds checking to stop memory leaks pointer deallocation and reallocation for dangling pointers and buffer overflows Acceptance testing -- tell if the user likes it (part of the evaluation)

 #### Design Choices

 When developing the project I made a series of design choices that I thought would be best for the project.